JPac45/Creating-VMs-within-Azure/README.md

 <h2>Resource Group</h2>

 <p>
 A resource group is a container that holds related resources for an Azure solution.
 VMs are housed within a resource group.
-Therefore a resource group must be created first in Azure in order to house VMS.
+Therefore a resource group must be created first in Azure in order to house VMs.
 <p>
 From the Azure services page:<b>